AD

 FG Commends HYPREP Over Advancement On Ogoni Cleanup Initiative

-He commended the supportive working atmosphere fostered by Ogoni communities and their deep sense of project ownership, which have significantly aided in the smooth implementation.
-The CRDCU also committed to establishing stronger connections and collaborations between HYPREP and pertinent intergovernmental organizations to expedite project execution and finalization.
+He commended the supportive working atmosphere fostered by Ogoni communities and their deep sense of project ownership, which has significantly aided in the smooth implementation.
+The CRDCU also committed to establishing stronger connections and collaborations between HYPREP and pertinent intergovernmental organisations to expedite project execution and finalisation.

 News: No Project Lacks Funding, Bayelsa Govt Insists